-Energy Storage Thermal Safety
+Energy Storage Safety for Electric Vehicles

 Battery Internal Short-Circuit Device

 NREL has developed the Battery Internal Short-Circuit Device to evaluate one of the most challenging Li-ion battery safety and reliability issues the internal short circuit.
 Short circuits typically surface with no previously detected malfunction, causing the temperature of battery cells to spike by hundreds of degrees and in extreme cases cells go into thermal runaway and cause fires.

 Another NREL tool is the R&D 100 Award-winning Isothermal Battery Calorimeter, the only instruments of their kind with the capacity and precision needed to evaluate thermal characteristics and related safety issues in cells, modules, sub-packs and some full-size battery packs, as well as across energy systems.